DDTSE: Discriminative Diffusion Model for Target Speech Extraction: METHODOLOGY

-To utilize randomness and diversity of the generative model in TSE tasks, we employ the ensemble inference strategy.
-We repeat inference process ten times with different random seeds to get various speeches.
-We then sum and normalize to get the final waveform.
+We repeat the inference process ten times with different random seeds to get various speech signals, and then sum and normalize to get the final waveform, similar to DiffTSE \cite{kamo2023target}.
+This strategy leverages randomness and diversity, leading to a more accurate final waveform, as averaging these outputs can reduce anomalies.